 Sejjil matters in Iran's missile inventory because it is a large solid-propellant system rather than another liquid-fueled Shahab-line missile.
 Solid fuel reduces pre-launch preparation compared with liquid systems, while the two-stage design makes the missile a distinct Iranian medium-range strike system in open-source missile references.

-The conflict row is limited to the June 18, 2025 Sejjil claim and interception report.
+The conflict row is limited to the June 18, 2025 Sejjil claim, same-day summary reporting, and interception report.
 Broader Iranian missile salvos are not treated as Sejjil use unless a source identifies the missile.

 Sejjil-2 is retained as a sourced designation, while Sejjil-3 remains an unconfirmed reported development rather than a fielded variant.